 It may be a lucky coincidence or the result of careful planning, but the G-7 Summit takes place in Germany during the culinary fifth time of year – Spargelsaison (White Asparagus Season).
 The country goes crazy for this more tender than its green relative, vitamin-rich vegetable!
 There are many dishes to be had.
 Just add “white asparagus” in front of the following: cream soup, salad, main course with hollandaise sauce (the sauce needs to be specially made for aviation catering needs, so it does not break at high attitudes) served with young potatoes and ham, and even desserts with spring fruit and berries.

 Speaking about healthy, Birchermüesli will be another common choice, traditionally served cold for breakfast with the pieces of apple, preferably the sour kind.
 For the lovers of rustic products, wholesome German breads and pretzels will make a great selection.
 Do not be shy to ask for what your passengers like; you will be surprised with the abundance of seafood, and availability of Arabic mezze and Asian specialties!

-If you have any questions about this article or in-flight catering in Germany, contact me at email@example.com.
+If you have any questions about in-flight catering in Germany, contact email@example.com.